 “God gave us memory so that we might have roses in December.” — J.M.
-Barrie
+Barrie.

 I attempted to start the day, but a feeling of loneliness hit me like a ton of bricks.
 I was going through some old boxes in the garage, and I found my dad’s funeral book and many letters from people.
 That was a half-century ago, but I remember it like it was yesterday.
 My bride is gone, my mom and ads are gone, and the feeling of loneliness is pretty depressing.
-I can’t walk around with red eyes and tears, so I got busy cleaning my workbench and making breakfast.
+I couldn’t walk around with red eyes and tears, so I got busy cleaning my workbench and making breakfast.

 Colleen read the Daily Diary and decided to get the rest of the gang dressed up in the colors of the day.
 Thank you for the memories.
 Sue and I would dress up all these guys for every holiday.
 It brought back a lot of good memories.